High hedges and overhanging branches

 Fees for high hedges complaints

-As a high hedge complaint is a dispute between neighbours, the council charges a fee of £250 for dealing with the issue.
-An initial application fee allows us to assess the complaint and see whether it can be investigated.
+As a high hedge complaint is a dispute between neighbours, the council charges an initial fee for dealing with the issue.
+The initial application fee allows us to assess the complaint and see whether it can be investigated.

 High hedge investigation and action